 Pathologists use a system called the Nottingham grading system to divide invasive mucinous carcinoma into three levels or grades – 1, 2, and 3.
 The grade is important because grade 2 and grade 3 tumours tend to grow more quickly and are more likely to spread to other parts of the body such as lymph nodes.

 The Nottingham grade can only be determined after the tumour is examined under the microscope.
-When examining the tumour, pathologists look for the following four microscopic features:
+When examining the tumour, pathologists look for the following three microscopic features:

 The score from each category is added to determine the overall grade as follows:

 Prognostic markers are proteins or other biologic elements that can be measured to help predict how a disease such as cancer will behave over time and how it will respond to treatment.
 The most commonly tested prognostic markers in the breast are the hormone receptors estrogen receptor (ER) and progesterone receptor (PR) and the growth factor HER2.